1. The Captain is Always Right.

 10. Be Friends with everyone including the Galley Department.

-Galley Department is the backbone of the ship.
-This is the only place where all the crew can be gathered everyday.
+The Galley Department is the backbone of the ship.
+This is the only place where all the crew can be gathered every day.

-But not all people are pleased with the food because not all Chief Cooks can be the best Cook!
-Conflict always happen here because of crew complaining about the menu for the day.
-Suddenly, they create bad relationships with the Galley Department throughout their contract.
+But not all people are pleased with the food because not all Chief Cooks can be the best Cooks!
+Conflict always happens here because of the crew complaining about the menu for the day.
+Suddenly, they created bad relationships with the Galley Department throughout their contract.

-What I learned is to respect what’s on the table and be in good terms with the GD.
-This has reaped me more benefits.
+What I learned is to respect what’s on the table and be on good terms with the GD.
+This has reaped more benefits.
 I get invited to go shopping in the provision store.
-There are times that they secretly give me an extra steak or a very nice desert (basta’t wag lang daw akong maingay!).
+There are times that they secretly give me an extra steak or a very nice dessert (basta’t wag lang daw akong maingay!).

 Whenever they don’t see me during lunch or dinner, they reserve a nice meal for me which can be better than the rest.
 And the best thing that happened was when they offered me (sometimes) to court their pretty young daughter!